 What is "Я Прôгрaммиcт, Кoтôрый Взлôмaл 0с Вaшeгô Уcтрôйcтвa"?

-According to scammers behind this sextortion-type email, they have watched its recipient for a few months.
-They claim that whoever has received this email infected a system with a Trojan which gave them a complete access and control over the computer.
-To be more precise, they claim that they were able to see everything on recipient's screen, turn on the camera and microphone and have recorded a video of a recipient while he was watching some video on some website, supposedly on a page that contains adult content.
-Scammers claim that they will send that video to all recipient's contacts from social networks and email accounts if they will not receive $570 in 50 hours.
-Recipients supposed to make a transaction using the provided Bitcoin wallet address.
-We strongly recommend not to trust this email and send these scammers money.
-That video does not exist and emails of this type should be always ignored.
+According to the scammers behind this sextortion-type email, they have been watching the recipient for a few months.
+They claim that whoever has received this email has infected their own system with a Trojan, which gave criminals access and control over the computer.
+I.e., they claim that they were able to see everything on the recipient's screen, turn on the camera and microphone, and have recorded a video of the recipient whilst was watching a video on a website (supposedly a page that contains adult content).
+Scammers claim that they will send the video to all of the recipient's contacts from social networks and email accounts unless the receive $570 within 50 hours.
+Recipients must make the transaction using the provided Bitcoin wallet address.
+Do not trust this email or send any money to these scammers.
+The video does not exist and emails of this type should be ignored.

 We receive a great deal of feedback from concerned users about this type of scam email.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):

 Q: Hi pcrisk.com team, I received an email stating that my computer was hacked and they have a video of me.
 Now they are asking for a ransom in Bitcoins.
 I think this must be true because they listed my real name and password in the email.
 What should I do?

 A: Do not worry about this email, neither hackers nor cyber criminals have infiltrated/hacked your computer and there is no video of you watching pornography.
 Simply ignore the message and do not send any Bitcoins.
 Your email, name, and password was probably stolen from a compromised website such as Yahoo (these website breaches are common).
 If you are concerned, you can check if your accounts have been compromised by visiting the haveibeenpwned website.